ahetrick12/artist-corner-estore/docs/DesignDoc.md

 ## Testing

 ### Acceptance Testing
-> _Report on the number of user stories that have passed all their
+23 user stories pass all their acceptance criteria tests.
-> acceptance criteria tests, the number that have some acceptance
+0 have some acceptance criteria tests failing.
-> criteria tests failing, and the number of user stories that
+0 have had no testing yet.
-> have not had any testing yet.
-Highlight the issues found during
+All of our user stories have passed all their acceptance criteria tests.
-> acceptance testing and if there are any concerns._
+Some major changes were made to past user stories, but currently, we have no issues testing the ones that exist.

 ### Unit Testing and Code Coverage
 ![unit testing coverage](unit-testing.PNG)